zczczcaaa/docus/docs/content/index.md

 ---
 seo:
   title: Docus by Nuxt UI Pro - Docs theme
-  description: Nuxt documentation theme and CLI to create beautiful documentation based on Nuxt UI Pro.
-Stay focus on your content with Markdown syntax.
+  description: A Nuxt UI Pro powered documentation theme and CLI to help you
+    create beautiful, performant, and customizable docs.
+Comes with a ready visual out of the box, just focus on writing content using the Markdown syntax.
 ---

 ::u-page-hero
 ---
 orientation: horizontal
 ---
-  :::prose-pre
-  ---
-  filename: Terminal
-  ---
+  :::prose-pre{filename="Terminal"}
   ```bash
   npx docus my-super-docs
   ```
   :::

 #title
-Docus
+Docus by [Nuxt UI Pro]{.text-primary}

 #description
-Nuxt documentation theme and CLI to create beautiful documentation based on Nuxt UI Pro.
-Stay focus on your content with Markdown syntax.
+A fully featured documentation theme powered by **Nuxt UI Pro**.
+Only focus on writing content in Markdown and let us take care of the boilerplate.
+Deploy in a second with the `docus` CLI command.

 #links
   :::u-button